 Saul has repeatedly been recognized in Chambers USA: America’s Leading Lawyers for Business, which most recently quoted clients who credited his “‘excellent legal expertise and pragmatic counseling style.’”
 Previously Chambers recognized him as “business-focused in his advice, which is really appreciated and he helps guide us through all the gray areas” (2012), a “much admired . . . experienced attorney with a strong, substantive practice” (2011), as offering expertise “with clients in a wide range of industries, including pharmaceutical, publishing, semi-conductor and retail” (2009) and for his ability “to ‘bring about a compromise between parties in tricky stand-off situations,’” observing that “[t]his skill is a result of the ‘excellent strategies he plans after carefully and thoroughly considering the issues’” (2008).

-Saul was named as a “Life Science Star” in Euromoney’s LMG Life Sciences Guide for 2013 and 2012, is recognized by US News & World Report Best Lawyers and PLC Which Lawyer, and was noted as a leading antitrust practitioner by Global Competition Review in 2012 and 2009.
+Recently, Saul was named in the Competition and Antitrust (2014) Expert Guide by Legal Media Group.
+He was recognized as a “Life Science Star” in Euromoney’s LMG Life Sciences Guide for 2013 and 2012, is recognized by US News & World Report Best Lawyers and PLC Which Lawyer, and was noted as a leading antitrust practitioner by Global Competition Review in 2013, 2012 and 2009.
 He is ranked in Best Lawyers in America (2005-2014) for the area of antitrust law.

 In Re Rail Freight Fuel Surcharge Antitrust Litigation (US District Court., D.D.C.).
 Co-counsel defending major railroad in several nationwide class action antitrust law suits against major US railroads alleging collusion to fix fuel surcharges on freight shipments in violation of the Sherman Act.